-This method is applied in the recipes si_rec_mflat and si_rec_distortion to clean the bad pixels of a flat frame.
+This method is applied in the recipes sinfo_rec_mflat and sinfo_rec_distortion to clean the bad pixels of a flat frame.
 The algorithm is controlled by the parameters method_index and factor, and, if method_index is 4, the bad pixel cleaning is repeated iterations times.

-Figure 11.1.0: A bad pixel is indicated in black.
-If method_index is 1,2 or 4 this is corrected evaluating the eight nearest neighbours pixel intensities (a).
+Figure 11.1.1: A bad pixel is indicated in black.
+If method_index is 1,2 or 4 this is corrected by evaluating the eight nearest neighbours pixel intensities (a).
 If method_index is 3, the four closest pixels along the dispersion direction are considered (b).